snl-dakota/dakota/docs/user/usingdakota/studytypes/nonlinearleastsquares.rst

 Both the Rosenbrock and textbook example problems can be formulated as nonlinear least-squares problems.
 Refer to
-Chapter 20 in the Dakota User's Manual for more information on these formulations.
+Chapter 20 in the Dakota User's Manual, or :ref:`Additional Examples <additional>` for more information on these formulations.

 ..